ahmedsakr/wstrade-api/examples/auth/README.md

 One-Time Password (OTP)
 ---
 OTPs are required for logging into WealthSimple Trade for a while now.
 Naturally, `wstrade-api` has added support for providing the OTP as part of the login process.
-The support is exposed in terms of an **authentication event** that can be configured with the `auth.on` API.
+The support is exposed in terms of an **authentication event** that can be configured with the auth.`on` API.

 See the API reference for [auth.`on`](#auth-on) below and check examples in this folder for practical guidance.